AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 * Full text search supports operators such as -, ^, and so on.
 To search these letters as string literals, enclose the search expression in double quotes.
 For example, use "Notebook - Beauty" instead of Notebook - Beauty.
 * If the search results are too many, limit the [scope of search](#scope) to zero-in on the desired assets.
 It works best when you have some idea of how to better look for the desired assets, for example, specific file type, specific location, specific metadata, and so on.

 * **Tagging**: Tags helps you categorize assets that can be browsed and searched more efficiently.
 Tagging helps in propagating the appropriate taxonomy to other users and workflows.
-AEM offers methods to automatically tag assets using Adobe Sensei's artificially intelligent services that keep getting better at tagging your assets with usage and training.
+Experience Manager offers methods to automatically tag assets using Adobe Sensei's artificially intelligent services that keep getting better at tagging your assets with usage and training.
 When you search for assets, the smart tags are factored in if the feature is enabled on your account.
-It works alongside AEM's in-built search functionality.
+It works alongside the in-built search functionality.
 See [search behavior](#searchbehavior).
 To optimize the order in which the search results are displayed, you can [boost the search ranking](#searchrank) of a few select assets.

 * **Indexing**: Only indexed metadata and assets are returned in the search results.
 For better coverage and performance, ensure proper indexing and follow the best practices.
 See [indexing](#searchindex).